rob-blackbourn/jetblack-messagebus/documents/articles/authorization.md

 * `Publish`
 * `Notify`
 * `Authorize`

-The are also roles `None` and `All`.
+* `All` and `None`

+The `Authorize` role allows a client to provide entitlements.
+Entitlements are specific to a given client, feed and topic.
+The specify what *parts* of a message should be sent to the client.
+For example it is common in a financial feed to have one cost to see the basics of a stock (bid, ask, etc), but an additional cost to see the market depth (all the bids and asks from each of the brokers).

+## Configuration

-The authorization is configured under the `feedRoles` property, where the key for each section is the name of the feed.
-The following sets the feed role for `FOO` to *not* require authorization.
+The authorization is configured under the `feedRoles` tag, where the key for each section is the name of the feed.
+The roles can be allowed or denied.
+The following allows *all* roles and denies *none* for the feed `FOO`.
+When `isAuthorized` is `false` entitlements will not be requested.

 ```json
 {